Experience

 Researcher, Computational Chemistry | LMU, Munich

-2018–2021- Responsibilities: Collaborated with LMU and the University of Southern California on developing and implementing non-Hermitian quantum chemistry methods into the leading academic Q-Chem software (C++), to model strong-field ionization and electronic resonances.
+- Collaborated with LMU and the University of Southern California to develop and implement non-Hermitian quantum chemistry methods in the Q-Chem software package (C++), extending a large-scale HPC codebase with new algorithms and OpenMP-parallelized routines to model strong-field ionization and electronic resonances.

 Researcher, Quantum Dynamics | University of Innsbruck

-- Achievements: Executed high-accuracy quantum dynamics simulations to compute potential energy surfaces and reaction cross sections for various molecular systems, providing fundamental chemical insights.
+- Executed high-accuracy quantum dynamics simulations to compute potential energy surfaces and reaction cross sections for various molecular systems, providing fundamental chemical insights.
 Developed and applied predictive theoretical models for complex molecular ion reactions, enabling the direct comparison with planned experimental velocity-map imaging data.
-Demonstrated novel mechanisms for molecular state control, leading to proposals for state-selective molecular preparation protocols.
+Demonstrated novel mechanisms for molecular state control in ion traps, leading to proposals for state-selective molecular preparation protocols.
 Authored 7 peer-reviewed publications in leading physics and chemistry journals.

 Instructor of General Physics | University of Havana